An Experts Guide to Selling Event Tickets Online

 Expert tip: Expect the best for your ticketing campaign, but plan for the worst - then you will have every eventuality covered!

-Event Marketing: How to make sure your ticketing strategy succeeds.
+B) Event Marketing: How to make sure your ticketing strategy succeeds

-Don’t forget to implement these marketing tactics to make sure that your ticketing strategy delivers.
+Don’t forget to implement these great marketing tactics to make sure that your ticketing strategy delivers.

 Once you have your ticket strategy in place it’s time to make sure it’s working hard for you.
 Here are some top tips that can help you maximise awareness and help you hit those numbers.

-Make sure customers can buy your tickets online.
+1. Make sure customers can buy your event tickets online

 This one is a no brainer and has many benefits that you won’t want to miss out on.